Lou Reed: Guitars

-Reed's main guitar during the Velvet Underground era was a 1964 Gretsch Country Gentleman, which he modified extensively, to the extent that it became unplayable.
-Modifications included the addition of Stratocaster pick ups, a repeater effect with speed and tremolo controls taken from a Vox pedal, stereo outputs, and a battery powered pre-amp.
-He later played various stock Fender Telecasters, favoring models that were built specifically for him, such as the Rick Kelly 'Lou Reed's T' Custom Telecaster and the Fender Custom Shop Danny Gatton Telecaster.
-He played various other electric guitars throughout his career:
+Reed's main guitar with the Velvet Underground was a 1964 Gretsch Country Gentleman which he modified extensively, to the extent that it became unplayable.
+His modifications included the addition of Fender Stratocaster pickups, a built-in tremolo effect taken from a Vox effects pedal, stereo output, and a battery-powered preamplifier.
+He later played various Fender Telecasters, favoring models that were built specifically for him, such as the Rick Kelly 'Lou Reed's T' Custom Telecaster and a Fender Custom Shop Danny Gatton Telecaster.
+He also played various other electric guitars throughout his career: